vishalsingh2972/NamasteJS-Notes/Notes/9-BlockScope-Shadowing.md

 > 100  // Both c's are in separate spaces (one in Block(30) and one in Script(another arbitrary mem space)(100))

 ### Same logic is true even for functions
+Shadowing is not only a concept og block, shadowing behaves the same way or has same logic even in the case of function also
 ```
 const c = 100; //pehlaC
 function x() {